Wyndham City Creative Industries: Creative Development Grant

 Grant Objectives

-• To provide support the creation of new creative work by local creatives
+• To support the creation of new creative work by local creatives

-• To provide support of research, scoping and testing of new creative work across the creative sector
+• To support research, scoping and testing of new creative work across the creative sector

 Examples of support Council may consider funding include, but are not limited to: